AryanpurTech/BlueEngineDocs/src/first_chapter/hello_world.md

    3. objects
    4. events
    5. camera
-   6. data_storage
+   6. plugins
 5. Update loop also returns a `Result<()>`.
-The errors that will happen through this means something during the update loop.
+The errors that will happen through this means it happened during the update loop.
 So make sure to check for errors during the update loop as well, or not if you're a brave soul :)

 After you're done, you can run: